Full-Atom Peptide Design with Geometric Latent Diffusion: Our Method:

 With the above definitions, for each given binding site $\gG_b$, we transform the geometry via the derived $F$ to obtain the standard space, where the diffusion model is implemented, and recover the original geometry with $F^{-1}$ (see Figure~\ref{fig:model}) after generation.
 Notably, we have the following proposition to ensure that the equivariance is maintained under the proposed affine transformation with scalarization-based equivariant GNNs~\citep{han2022geometrically, duval2023hitchhiker}: \begin{restatable}{proposition}{equivariance} Denote the invariant and equivariant outputs from a scalarization-based E(3)-equivariant GNN as $f(\{\vh_i, \vec{\vx}_i\})$ and $\vec{f}(\{\vh_i, \vec{\vx}_i\})$, respectively.
 With the definition of $F$ in Eq.~\ref{eq:affine}, $\forall g \in \text{E}(3)$, we have $f(\{\vh_i, F(\vec{\vx}_i)\}) = f(\{\vh_i, F_g(g\cdot \vec{\vx}_i)\})$ and $g\cdot F^{-1}(\vec{f}(\{\vh_i, F(\vec{\vx}_i)\})) = F_g^{-1}(\vec{f}(\{\vh_i, F_g(g\cdot \vec{\vx}_i)\}))$, where $F_g$ is derived on the coordinates transformed by $g$.
-Namely, the E(3)-equivariance is preserved if we implement the GNN on the standard space and recover the original geometry from the outputs. \end{restatable} We provide the proof in Appendix~\ref{app:proof}.
+Namely, the E(3)-equivariance is preserved if we implement the GNN on the standard space and recover the original geometry from the outputs. \end{restatable} The proof is in Appendix~\ref{app:proof}.
 This is vital since it indicates the Markov kernel is E(3)-equivariant, and thus ensures the E(3)-invariance of the probability density in the diffusion process~\citep{xu2022geodiff}.
+Note that our variational autoencoder (\textsection~\ref{sec:autoencoder}) and latent diffusion model (\textsection~\ref{sec:diffusion}) are already designed to be equivariant even without the proposed affine transformation here.
+The purpose of defining such component is to encourage better generalization of the diffusion processes.
+Indeed, it is nontrivial to analyze whether such an implementation will break the equivariance of our workflow.
+Luckily, Proposition~\ref{prop:equiv} manages to prove that scalarization-based equivariant networks~\citep{han2022geometrically}, which is used in our autoencoder and diffusion model, are seamlessly compatible with such affine transformation, naturally preserving equivariance without any requirements of adaption.